victor-fdz/Deep-Learning-for-Quantitative-Phenotypes-Prediction-from-Genomic-Data/README.md

 # Deep-Learning-for-Predicting-Quantitative-Phenotypes-from-Genotypes 🧬💻
-In this repository you will find all the content related to my **Bachelor Thesis (TFG)** 💡: "*Deep Learning and its Application to Predicting Quantitative Phenotypes from Genomic Data*".
+In this repository you will find all the content related to my **Bachelor's Thesis (TFG)** 💡: "*Deep Learning and its Application to Predicting Quantitative Phenotypes from Genomic Data*".
 This work is a **bibliographic review** accompanied by a **naive deep learning model** ⚙️ in which the theoretical concepts discussed in the manuscript are showed in a practical manner.
 The objective of the practical work is to serve as **educational material**, but it may also function as an **introductory resource** for DL application ⌨️ in genomics research.

 - 📄 `Manuscript.pdf`: theoretical work.
 - 📄 `Poster.pdf`: A0 poster used in the defense of the TFG.